REGOVAR/Sandbox/sandbox/jobim_poster/v2bis_text.md

 - I just want to click a button to get my results
 - I'm interruptable, I do many things at the same time
 - I don't want to be stuck when waiting my results
+- I need a clear report for acreditation

 CHU/IT Department
 - No way they install anything on the server
 - No time to struggle with theirs weirds dependancies
 - Deployement shall be easy
+- Access must be sucured
 - No money

 Regovar
 - Open-source and Free
+- Hospitals of HUGO in the project, open to everyone (Nancy Hospital join us in june)
-- Able to run all pipeline
+- Able to run all pipelines
 - All data stored on local securized server
 - Allow and simplify the sharing of pipelines, panels, filters and statistics
-- Hospitals of HUGO in the project, open to everyone (Nancy Hospital join us in june)
--

 Girci Grand-Ouest
 - PHRCI project 2016-2018
-- 156 k€
+- 156 000 €
--

 Workflow
-Hospital

-Create project / Add data

-Analyse your data with custom pipeline

-Result and generated report available
+...